chrisconlon/CommonOwnerReplication/README.md

 Please see https://sites.google.com/view/msinkinson/research/common-ownership-data for  more information.

+### Dataset Size and Memory
+1. We recommend that you have at least 64GB of RAM available.
+2. All of the datasets saved will take up about 12 GB of drive space.

 ### Downloading WRDS
 User must provide (a WRDS account).
 User will be prompted for WRDS username and password in file 1_Download_WRDS_Data.py.